maham587/Steganograph-python/README.md

 ##### encode image

-You provide an OpenCV image and the method iterates for every pixel in order to hide them.
+You provide an image and the method iterates for every pixel in order to hide them.
 A good practice is to have a carrier 8 times bigger than the image to hide (so that each pixel will be put only in the first bit).
 We will implement decoding version

 ##### encode binary